Skip to main content

 Septic Services in San Antonio, TX

 San Antonio is the second-largest city in Texas, but a surprising number of properties here still rely on septic systems.
 Aggressive annexation over the decades means plenty of homes carry a San Antonio address while sitting well outside SAWS sewer lines.
 If you live along the 1604 corridor, out near Helotes or Fair Oaks Ranch, or in the fast-growing neighborhoods north of Stone Oak, there's a good chance your home is on septic.
-According to Bexar County Environmental Services, about 25% of all wastewater treatment in the county flows through private septic systems.
+About 25% of Bexar County wastewater flows through private systems.

 Whether you need routine pumping or an emergency repair, San Antonio has a full range of septic providers.
 Here's what to expect for each service type.